Adobe-Marketing-Cloud/acp-sdks/README.md

 ## ACPPlaces

-This pod contains the BETA Places library for the Adobe Experience Platform SDK for iOS.
+This pod contains the Places library for the Adobe Experience Platform SDK for iOS.

-For more information on the Places extension, please see the [documentation](https://launch.gitbook.io/launch-adobe-mobile-sdk-beta/v/places/extension-reference/places-extension).
+For more information on the Places extension, please see the [documentation](https://docs.adobe.com/content/help/en/places/using/places-ext-aep-sdks/places-extension/places-extension.html).

 For more information, please see our [GitHub page](https://github.com/Adobe-Marketing-Cloud/acp-sdks).